vgwb/Antura/docs/dev/DiscoverED/framework.md

 **dialogue engine integration:**
 seamlessly imports and processes the dialogue and narrative structures created in "Homer." this includes:

-- **displaying conversations:** presenting text, character portraits, and potentially voice-over.
+- **displaying conversations:** presenting text and audio voice-overs.
 - **player choices:** enabling branching dialogues based on player input.
 - **event triggering:** allowing dialogues to trigger in-game events (e.g., starting a puzzle, updating a quest).